 I’ve tried all ways and I think I do best with water only–as just having a little bit of food is enough to make me want more, immediately!
 Any way you do it, the point is to spend that time you would spend eating and instead turn your attention towards God.

 How about you?
-Do you have anything specific you want to see transformed in your life in 2015?
+Do you have anything specific you want to see transformed in your life next year?
 Have you set goals or resolutions to start new habits and get there?

 Happy New Year!